Ecological intelligence, embedded in landscape design decisions.

 Generate plant communities

-PerenOS is the ecological intelligence layer for climate-adaptive landscapes.
-It generates plant communities adapted to the specific conditions of a site and the climate it is moving into, from a diagnosis that names site pressures, states obligations, and makes uncertainty visible.
-Reasoning is explicit in every output.
-Outputs are designed for integration into professional submissions and project records.
+PerenOS is the ecological design software for climate-adaptive landscapes.
+It generates plant communities adapted to the specific conditions of a site and the climate it is moving into.

 Time and fee recovery